mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 You can install Mosquitto on your MAC using brew.
 See [here](http://brew.sh) and then use "brew install mosquitto".
 There are directions on the mosquitto web site for Windows users.

 When you run mosquitto, it will run with its default configuration.
 We need to change its configuration to allow for WebSocket connections (we want to visit the server from
 Javascript).
 To change the configuration of Mosquitto, we can modify the configuration file found at /usr/local/etc/mosquitto/mosquitto.conf (on a MAC).
-My configuration file contains these lines:
+My configuration file contains these lines at the very end of the file:

 ```
 listener 1883